 Joan Lunden Interviews Dr. Holmes about Cryoablation

 The cryoablation procedure is similar to having an ultrasound-guided needle biopsy of the breast.
 The procedure is performed in the office with the patient awake and comfortable.
 First, ultrasound of the breast is performed to identify the location of the cancer.
 Next, local anesthetic is injected into the skin and into the interior of the breast.
-A small (3 mm) skin incision is made, followed by the insertion of a needle-like instrument called a cryoprobe through the center of the breast cancer using ultrasound to guide the way.
-The cryoablation system is then turned on and liquid nitrogen circulates within the cryoprobe to freeze the cancer and a surrounding rim of normal tissue to a temperature of -185 Celcius, an extremely cold cancer-killing temperature.
-The freezing process takes approximately 30 minutes and the entire procedure typically takes about 1 hour from start to finish.
+A small (3 mm) skin incision is made followed by the insertion of a needle-like instrument called a cryoprobe through the center of the breast cancer using ultrasound to guide the way.
+The cryoablation system is then turned on and liquid nitrogen circulates within the cryoprobe to freeze the cancer and a surrounding rim of normal tissue to a temperature of minus 20 Celsius.
+The freezing process takes approximately 30 minutes to complete, and the entire procedure typically takes about 1 hour from start to finish.

 For detailed information about cryoablation and to observe a video of Dr. Holmes performing an actual cryoablation procedure, visit www.cryoablation.com or YouTube.